pololu/rpicsim/docs/RamWatcher.md

 When writing a {file:UnitTesting.md unit test} for some part of your firmware, you should probably test any RAM variable that the code is supposed to write to, and make sure that it contains the correct value after the code executes.
 However, it is also helpful to try to make sure that your code does not write to any other parts of memory; it should only write to the places that you were expecting it to write to.

-RPicSim's _ram watcher_ lets you see all the places in RAM (including SFRs) that were written by your code.
+RPicSim's _RAM watcher_ lets you see all the places in RAM (including SFRs) that were written by your code.
 It detects writes to RAM even if the underlying RAM value didn't change.
 For example, if your program runs a `clrf x` instruction, the RAM watcher will detect this even if `x` was already equal to 0.